FAQ – Frequently Asked Questions

 The Blender team has given up completely on the current particle system and are planning to replace it with a completely new, modern system.
 I have high hopes for this future particle system – from what I’ve gathered from Blender developers, there’s no reason why that system should not support nested particle systems.

-For the time being, these are the ways around this limitation:
+For the time being, these are a few ways you can get around this limitation:

 - For small groups of trees, simply manually make linked copies with Alt+D.